edhowland/viper/Bugs.md

+If this is a function now, then move it's processing to the when_load vish { process_e_flag }
+in local/packages/vish_pkg.vsh

+We want the -e option in ./vish.rb to be invoked after all the other  files have been loaded.
 ## The ruby type of :argc is an integer, and thus will not play nicely with the eq command

 Options: